WorkplaceX/workplacex.github.io/README.md

 # Get Started

-Get started first with a demo go to: [ApplicationDemo](https://github.com/WorkplaceX/ApplicationDemo)
+Get started with a demo: [ApplicationDemo](https://github.com/WorkplaceX/ApplicationDemo)

 Use ApplicationStart to get started with your own application: [ApplicationStart](https://github.com/WorkplaceX/ApplicationStart)